MasonMug/week1-code-refactor/README.md

 ## Description

-This website was refactored to provide a semantic viewing of the code to future developers' use.
+This website was refactored to provide a semantic viewing of the code to future developers' and to follow accessibility standards to optimize the site for search engines.

 ## Installation